 Find Accurate Monthly Search Volumes

 Another cool trick you can do with the Google Keyword Planner is to get accurate monthly search volumes without paying for expensive tools.
-Other PPC software such as Ahrefs and SEMRush charge customers a lot of money for this data but using Google’s keyword planner, you can get it for free.
+Other PPC software such as Ahrefs and SEMRush charge customers a lot of money for this data but using the keyword planner, you can get it for free.
 Not to mention, since the data is coming straight from Google, it’s much more accurate and is not an average number.

 Once on the forecast page, you can edit the details at the top including which location you want the data from.
 If you want to only know the monthly search volume from the UK, then you would switch that to the UK only.
 Or you can always add more countries later.

 The key to getting the total number of monthly searches is to increase the max CPC value to as high as it will allow you.
 This will forecast all the impressions as if your ad is number one and at the very top of the first page.
+Just be sure to check you have it on the exact match setting and not broad match by accident as the volume estimates could be way off!

 By doing this, you can see how many impressions it would get over the upcoming month, which would indicate how many people are searching for the keyword.
 In this example, you can see that over 14,000 people are searching for the keyword “PPC”.